HTTPArchive/almanac.httparchive.org/src/content/en/2025/accessibility.md

   sql_file="a11y_technology_usage.sql"
   )
 }}

+Data shows about 2% of desktop sites use such accessibility apps.
+Rates are even lower rates among the highest-traffic sites, at 0.2% among the top 1,000.
+This pattern shows that overlays are mostly adopted by lower-traffic sites and remain a controversial and imperfect solution.

 Despite a marginal increase in their use in 2025, the distribution of these accessibility apps remains consistent with 2024, dominated by providers like <a hreflang="en" href="https://userway.org/">UserWay</a>, <a hreflang="en" href="https://accessibe.com/">AccessiBe</a>, <a hreflang="en" href="https://www.audioeye.com/">AudioEye</a>, and <a hreflang="en" href="https://www.equalweb.com/">EqualWeb</a>.